kurosatto/Some-Theorems-on-P-adic-Order-and-Their-Applications/README.md

-# Some Theorems on P-adic Order and TheirApplications
+# Some Theorems on P-adic Order and Their Applications

 This is my friend Cuneyd Ozturk's and my project we worked on in high school.
 We were preparing for math olympiads and we found some equations very powerful to solve number theory problems.
 It is a nice document for high school students preparing for math olympiads and anyone interested in elementary number theory.

 # Abstract